Battle of Anzio Facts

-Despite the reservations of the senior commanders of the operation it was launched on January 22, 1944 with the British 1st Infantry landing on the north, the 3rd US Infantry on the south and the 6615th Ranger Force attacking the port.
-When they first landed the Allies didn’t find much resistance and this allow them to secure a big beachhead (about 3 miles deep) but instead of moving quickly to attack the Germans, Lucas waited wanting to first secure the perimeter to the annoyance of Alexander and Churchill.
+Despite the reservations of the senior commanders of the operation, it was launched on January 22, 1944, with the British 1st Infantry landing on the north, the 3rd US Infantry on the south, and the 6615th Ranger Force attacking the port.
+When they first landed, the Allies didn’t find much resistance, allowing them to secure a significant beachhead (about 3 miles deep).
+Still, instead of moving quickly to attack the Germans, Lucas waited to want to first secure the perimeter to the annoyance of Alexander and Churchill.

-While most people believe that Lucas should have tried to gain more ground and attack further inland his caution wasn’t without merit, he did far a superior force.
-When the Germans got wind of the Allied landings they took immediate action.
-They sent a mobile reaction unit in first and then an additional 6 divisions.
-On January 24 Lucas had a force of 40,000 men and the battle of Anzio would soon begin.
+While most people believe that Lucas should have tried to gain more ground and attack further inland, his caution wasn’t without merit; he did far a superior force.
+They took immediate action when the Germans got wind of the Allied landings.
+They first sent a mobile reaction unit and then an additional six divisions.
+On January 24, Lucas had a force of 40,000 men, and the battle of Anzio would soon begin.

-By February the German forces outnumbered the Allies and attacked their lines with the first goal of driving them out of Via Anziate.
-After a few days of heavy fighting they pushed the British out of the ground they had gained and by February 16th the Germans attacked again and pushed the Allied forces all the way back to their beachhead.
+By February, the German forces outnumbered the Allies and attacked their lines with the first goal of driving them out of Via Anziate.
+After a few days of heavy fighting, they pushed the British out of the ground they had gained, and by February 16th, the Germans attacked again and pushed the Allied forces back to their beachhead.

-After a change of command offensive operations were suspended until spring and during that time a new defensive line was created between the beachhead and Rome.
-In May a new offensive way prepared and it’s first move was to trap the German Tenth Army and the second would be to advance through Albano to Rome.
-After a few successful battles which resulting in the fast advance of the Allied forces hey were given orders to divert their attack to Rome and marching on Valmontone with a weaker force.
+After a change of command, offensive operations were suspended until spring, and during that time, a new defensive line was created between the beachhead and Rome.
+In May, a new offensive was prepared, and its first move was to trap the German Tenth Army, and the second would be to advance through Albano to Rome.
+After a few successful battles, which resulted in the fast advance of the Allied forces, they were given orders to divert their attack to Rome and march on Valmontone with a weaker force.

-The Germans were quick to exploit the sudden slowdown in Allied advance and because of this the Allies weren’t able to make an attack on Rome until May 29.
-When they arrived at the front lines of Rome the Allies exploited a weakness in the German defenses and soon marched into the city and this was the end of the battle of Anzio.
+The Germans were quick to exploit the sudden slowdown in the Allied advance, and because of this, the Allies couldn’t attack Rome until May 29.
+When they arrived at the front lines of Rome, the Allies exploited a weakness in the German defenses and soon marched into the city, and this was the end of the battle of Anzio.

 Battle of Anzio Conclusions

-At the end of the bate the Allies lost around 7,000 soldiers and an additional 36,000 were wounded or missing.
-The Germans had around 5,000 dead, some 30,500 wounded or missing and 4,500 were captured.
-Even though the campaign was a success years later it was criticized for it’s poor organization and execution.
-While Lucas should have been more aggressive in the execution of the plan his force was small, especially when one considers the task he was given to perform.
-Many people also blame Clark for his change of strategy during Operation Diadem which led to the escape of the German Tenth Army, because of this escape the Tenth Army continued to fight in battles for the rest of the year.
-Despite being heavily criticized Churchill always defended the battle of Anzio, with the reasoning that even though the operation failed it proved to achieve tactical goals and it was successful in holding the German forces that were in Italy from reaching Normandy.
+At the end of the bate, the Allies lost around 7,000 soldiers, and an additional 36,000 were wounded or missing.
+The Germans had around 5,000 dead, some 30,500 wounded or missing, and 4,500 were captured.
+Even though the campaign was successful years later, it was criticized for its poor organization and execution.
+While Lucas should have been more aggressive in the execution of the plan, his force was small, especially when one considered the task he was given to perform.
+Many people also blame Clark for his change of strategy during Operation Diadem, which led to the escape of the German Tenth Army; because of this escape, the Tenth Army continued to fight in battles for the rest of the year.
+Despite being heavily criticized, Churchill always defended the battle of Anzio, with the reasoning that even though the operation failed, it achieved tactical goals, and it successfully held the German forces in Italy from reaching Normandy.

 Anzio Beachead Video